nakimoto/99bobs/README.md

 **User**: I'm using Safari on my iPhone.
 I tried using Chrome and got the same issue.
 However, my coworker was able to login from his computer in his home.

-**Note: Since the coworker is able to access the website a login, Nanami navigates to the site to check that she can see the wbsite and login.
+**NOTE: Since the coworker is able to access the website a login, Nanami navigates to the site to check that she can see the wbsite and login.
 After confirming that the site isn't down, Nanami believes this is a user specific isue.
 Since the user tried a different browser with the same issue, she can conclude that the issue isn't in the user's cache or cookies for safari, but instead may be a wifi issue.
 Nanami presses further about the error message. **

 **Technical Support Engineer Nanami**: You mentioned seeing an error message before, do you remember what the error message said?